jjangga0214/ts-yarn-lerna-boilerplate/README.md

 ### Extraneous Configuration

-In developerment environment, fast execution by rapid compilation is useful.
+In development environment, fast execution by rapid compilation is useful.
 `ts-node` is configured to use [`swc`](https://swc.rs/) internally.
 (Refer to the [official docs](https://typestrong.org/ts-node/docs/transpilers#bundled-swc-integration) -> That's why `@swc/core` and `@swc/helpers` are installed.)